gracshan/flight-search-api/README.md

 - Let users view their flight options between two destinations for specific dates
   - Notes:
     - Input for locations should be a valid 3 or 4 alphabetic code.
-    - As directions required specific dates, I chose to display the options through a calendar type.
+    - I chose to display the options through a calendar type.
 This restricts the input to the format "YYYY-MM-DD", and prevents the usage of the formats "YYYY-MM", "YYYY", or "anytime".
 - Allow users to select their currency preference when searching for flights
   - Notes: The default is set to "USD", and the users can change their currency prefernce through the dropdown menu listing all available currencies.
 - Use intuitive UI principles to highlight or call out the cheapest flights for a user running a search